South Woodford: Amenities

 South Woodford's retail and business area is centred on George Lane, the location of South Woodford tube station and Woodford Green High Road.
-There are several leading chain store shops, such as Sainsbury's, Marks & Spencer, Waitrose and Boots and a number of smaller shops, restaurants and cafes.
+There are several leading chain stores, such as Sainsbury's, Marks & Spencer, Waitrose and Boots and a number of smaller shops, bars, restaurants and cafes.
 British bakery Gails recently opened on George Lane.

 There is a seven screen Odeon cinema, which opened in 1934 as a Majestic and is the only cinema in the area.
-As of November 2017, its freehold is for sale.
 Next door, The George pub, an 18th-century building on the site of an earlier inn, was originally a stopping point for stagecoaches, with several bars.
 The George once had a fine dining area on the first floor and then later a pizzeria in the basement, with a large spiral staircase between the floors.
 Other local amenities include a number of green areas, many of which form part of Epping Forest.

 There are numerous churches and chapels representing various Christian denominations, several synagogues and a mosque.

 The Redbridge Drama Centre, situated next to Churchfields Junior School, provides workshops for young children aged 5 and above and adults up until 65, drama education to local schools and culture to the surrounding area.
 It has an in-house theatre company named Vital Stages.
 There are shows at least once a week from touring companies.

-South Woodford lies within the London Borough of Redbridge, covering the wards of Church End, Roding and part of Snaresbrook.
+South Woodford lies within the London Borough of Redbridge, covering the wards of Churchfields and South Woodford.
 Each ward has a team of Neighbourhood Police, each managed by one sergeant.